 - Ensure minimising surrounding disturbance when taking a meeting

 It is ideal if you have a home office and take every meeting from that silent corner or separate room in your house.
 However, if that’s not possible, at least make sure to have minimum distractions or disruptions.

 - Advisable to have your mobile hotspot ready

-If your wifi fails due to any unfortunate circumstances like a powercut, your mobile hotspot will act as a saviour.
+If your wifi fails due to any unfortunate circumstances like a power cut, your mobile hotspot will act as a savior.

 - Record all meetings, if possible

 Get into the habit of recording your meetings just so that you can reference it later if needed.
 It can also be used to share it with people who couldn’t make it to the call.